 Payments will ONLY be made for incurred project expenses that occur following authorization to proceed.
 Any work performed by the Sponsor prior to receiving written authorization to proceed is out of compliance and therefore not eligible for reimbursement.
-All requests for reimbursements must be accompanied by verification of payment to the consultant/contractor (copy of check or warrant) and a copy of an invoice.
-Reimbursements will only be made for incurred project expenses that meet all project requirements.

-This following list of items is required when requesting a reimbursement from ITD for TAP infrastructure projects.
+All requests for reimbursements must be accompanied by verification of payment to the consultant/contractor (copy of check or warrant) and a copy of the invoice.
+Reimbursements submitted to ITD District or LHTAC TAP Coordinators will only be made for incurred project expenses that meet all project requirements.
+The following list of items is required when requesting a reimbursement from ITD for TAP infrastructure projects:

 - Copies of consultant/contractor invoices and receipts with Sponsor approval of incurred costs. - Proof that the consultant/contractor has been paid in full in the form of a copy of the check or warrant.
-The sponsor must make timely payment of all consultant invoices throughout the design of the project. - Two complete copies of the signed contract and bid proposal. - Appropriate forms and affidavits completed and signed by Contractor and Sponsor. - Complete set of project specifications and drawings used for bid and construction of the project. - Evidence of construction and Materials Testing/Certification for the project. - Inspection reports, diaries and documents, as required, to determine compliance with the Construction Contract. - Materials Certification Letter (example in Appendix A) indicating that the work meets all the project requirements.
+The sponsor must make timely payment of all consultant invoices throughout the design of the project. - Appropriate forms and affidavits completed and signed by the Contractor and Sponsor. - PS&E package - Evidence of construction and Materials Testing/Certification for the project. - Inspection reports, diaries and documents, as required, to determine compliance with the Construction Contract. - Materials Certification Letter (example in Appendix) indicating that the work meets all the project requirements.